damian-sztankowski/Deployment-Readiness-Auditor/README.md

     npx serve .
     ```

-## 🛡️ Security Note
-This application runs entirely in the browser.
-However, it calls the Gemini API directly.

-**Local Dev:** Safe to use direct keys.
-**Production:** For strict security, consider implementing a lightweight backend proxy (e.g., Cloud Functions or Next.js API routes) to hold the API key and forward requests, preventing key exposure in the client-side bundle.

 ## ☁️ Deployment (Google Cloud Run)
 This application is optimized for deployment on Google Cloud Run as a static site served via Nginx.